 I shouldn’t even be here.
 By that I mean on this earth.
 When I was born, I did not breathe for roughly 40 minutes.
 The chances of an infant surviving this is zero percent.
-I believe that everything is going how it’s all supposed to be.
 Due to the oxygen deprivation, I have severe cerebral palsy which just affects me physically.

 Throughout my life I was told that I would never achieve my goals and dreams due to my disability.
 My high school teachers basically had me sentenced to life in a group home with me doing a boring, to me at least, computer job because I taught myself how to type with my nose at roughly age nine.
 Dealing with having my dreams and goals continually dismissed and being verbally abused at school and at home every single day during all four years of my high school career was quite tiring.
 I became a born again Christ-follower the summer after my sophomore year of high school.
 I was a devout Christian and went to church until my middle 30s.
-Being a part of the church helped my depression as it gave me a sense of belonging.
+Being a part of the church back then helped my depression as it gave me a sense of belonging.
 I was very depressed even though nobody knew it because I was, and still am, good at hiding my true feelings.
 I know having my dreams and goals regularly dashed by almost everyone around me contributed to my depression.
-I was also dealing with family issues, physical, emotional, and verbal abuse by my parents and not being able to do what my friends were doing, which now I see was a Godsend as it prevented me from really screwing up my life.
+I was also dealing with family issues, physical, emotional, and verbal abuse by my parents and not being able to do what my friends were doing.
 After receiving Christ, He let me ignore the naysayers and kept me fighting to ultimately do His Will.
 He is continuing to do so even though everything hasn’t worked out how I would have liked.
 I also still deal with emotional health issues but like my cerebral palsy, they do not define who I am.
 God continues to love me through this life.

 I am truly blessed with my wonderful husband, Chip.
 It was Chip that also gave me the courage, and continues to do so, to be who God wanted me to be…To be myself, and now, not what the church or my abusive family wanted me to be.
 He continues to support me and encourage me as I grow and change.
 Chip was was a friend of our family so that’s how we met.
 We dated for 4 and a half years before getting married April 12, 2003.
 Without him, my book, Gentle Firmness would not exist.
 The first edition of my book, Gentle Firmness, is no longer available due to the unethical business of the publishers.
-I’m currently working on the second edition of Gentle Firmness and my children’s book is being illustrated.
-I hope to get both books on Amazon in the near future.
+I’m currently working on the second edition of Gentle Firmness and my children’s book is about to be published.
 Thank you for your patience.

 So, what led me to write a 500 page book with my nose?
 I believed, at the time, God did.
 I am more open in my spiritual life and different Entities.
 I know Jesus still wants me to try to spread love and gentleness.
 Ever since I was a child, I have had a deep love for young children.
 They, especially infants and toddlers, have always fascinated me.
 Being severely physically disabled, I would sit in my wheelchair or lie on the floor and observe and interact with infants whenever they were around.
 I still do.
 I believe that I have been given a gift by the spiritual world to be able to see children as the beautiful, unique people that they are.
 Plus, my severe physical disability makes me reliant on others for everything so I understand how children feel more.